JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 sudo tailscale up --force-reauth #just in case you forgot to extend the expiry
 ```

-See the life traffic over a network
+See the life traffic over a network:

 ```sh
 ifconfig enp1s0
 vnstat -l -i enp1s0   # live mode (Ctrl+C to stop)